MRTahasaadat/MRTahasaadat/README.md

 Predictive Maintenance Model: Built a machine learning model with TensorFlow/Scikit-learn to predict equipment failures, achieving ~90% accuracy and reducing downtime for a manufacturing client.

 Customer Churn Prediction: Analyzed customer behavior and implemented a churn prediction system using PyTorch, allowing the business to proactively retain high-value customers with targeted strategies.

+### Ziraxa

+I am the founder of a company called Ziraxa, which operates in the field of artificial intelligence and software in Iran.
+Any cooperation is valuable to me and makes me happy to cooperate with you friends

+### maktab

+Given my interest in fundamental and complete education of subjects, I am preparing comprehensive and professional boot camps so that my fellow countrymen can learn programming for free in a fundamental and correct way and achieve high scientific levels.
+We welcome any cooperation in this regard.

 Tech Stack